gauenk/stnls/README.md

 memory consumption of any patch-based method, allowing patch-based methods to scale to huge image resolutions (from 256x256 to 5000x5000) and to large batches (from 4 to 128).

-Operating on arbitrary rectangular regions enable methods to be applied to regions pre-specified, such sampling hard patches more frequently for training, or used within a network itself, such as using networks to specify regions for more processing or reducing redudant computation across the entire image.
+Operating on arbitrary rectangular regions enables methods to be applied to fixed or dynamically chosen regions.
+Examples of fixed regions include hard mining examples for training a network -- since many patches are "flat" (in terms of content) training on more interesting regions such as textures may improve training statistics.
+Examples of dynamically chosen regions include using a deep networks to propose the coordinates itself.
+Such a network can specify regions (i) for more processing or (ii) to skip regions that don't need extra computation.

 ## Patch-based Processing: Attention and Non-Local Denoising